-PHIL-20 WORLD RELIGIONS
+PHIL-20 WORLD RELIGIONS 3.0 UNITS

-A survey of the beliefs and practices of Eastern and Western religious traditions.
-Emphasis will be given to the origin and development of each tradition, its major forms of expression, and the various ways in which each tradition addresses the most fundamental questions of human existence.
+A survey of the beliefs and practices of Eastern and Western religious traditions, including Hinduism, Sikhism, Buddhism, Shinto, Judaism, Christianity, and Islam.
+Emphasis will be given tothe origin and development of each tradition, its major forms of expression, and the various ways in which each tradition addresses the most fundamental questions of human existence.
 (L)